creativecommons/global-network-strategy/README.md

 # Global Network Strategy

 This is the repo for the public documentation regarding the Creative Commons Global Network Strategy.
+This repo it was created and is updated by @claudioruiz

 ## Documents